zalo/MathUtilities/README.md

 ###Linear Blend Skinning
 A reference implementation that demonstrates how to apply bone motions to a model using the data contained within a skinned mesh renderer.
 As they say, there is more than one way to skin a mesh.

+###Per-Pixel Texture Reprojection
+Demonstrates how to set up a shader to project a texture onto scene geometry using a (disabled) camera as the projector frustum.
+Useful for illusions.

 ###Thick Tesellated Plane Generator
 Useful for generating solid meshes that are essentially deformed planes (shapes that are common in optics).